 Watch How to Make This - Step by Step

-Can I use any protein powder in this recipe?
+Can I use protein powder in this recipe?

 How do I make this vegan?

-This recipe can be made vegan with the use of vegan butter (like Earth Balance), vegan protein powder (like KOS), and vegan marshmallows (like Dandies).
+This recipe can be made vegan with the use of vegan butter (like Earth Balance), vegan collagen (like KOS), and vegan marshmallows (like Dandies).

 - 4 cups rice krispies cereal